JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

    ![Set up Spring Boot project](spring-boot-project-view.png){width=400}

-   The generated Gradle project corresponds to Maven's standard directory layout.
+   The generated Gradle project corresponds to Maven's standard directory layout:
-   There are packages and classes under the `main/kotlin` folder that belong to the application.
+   * There are packages and classes under the `main/kotlin` folder that belong to the application.
-   The entry point to the application is the `main()` method of the `DemoApplication.kt` file.
+   * The entry point to the application is the `main()` method of the `DemoApplication.kt` file.

 ## Explore the project Gradle build file {initial-collapse-state="collapsed"}